 About the Director

+Dr. Parker began her NIH career in 2001 as a Presidential Management Fellow at the National Cancer Institute (NCI).
+She spent several years at NCI, serving in various roles in the Office of the Director.
 Dr. Parker received her Bachelor of Arts in English from Indiana University and her Master of Social Work from the University of Michigan, where she studied community organization, social policy, and evaluation.
-She completed her Ph.D. at the University of Maryland, School of Social Work.
+She subsequently completed her Ph.D. at the University of Maryland, School of Social Work.

 Director's Voice Blog

 June 30, 2023: Closing on Pride Month, Release of the FY 2022 SGMRO Annual Report, and Interview with the Founder of 500 Queer Scientists!

 Pride Month is a time to reflect on the shared hardships faced by LGBTQI+ people, celebrate their successes, raise visibility about the lived experiences of these communities, and take inventory of the work that has been accomplished and the work that remains towards equality.

 For SGMRO, Pride Month is also a time for us to celebrate the progress we have made at NIH and across the broader Federal landscape toward advancing SGM health research and creating a more inclusive world for LGBTQI+ communities.
 This year, we commemorated Pride by launching a few new resources, including our SGM Measurement & Data website and the Culturally Competent Gender-Related Communications (C3) training.
 Additionally, we are releasing the latest SGMRO Annual Report, which highlights SGM-related research advances and research-related activities at the NIH for Fiscal Year 2022.
 I encourage you all to peruse the Annual Report to see the progress we’ve made as an agency.